Many people who ask about coin values often get the response ‘If the coin isn’t damaged, then your coin is worth…’

 However a coin became bent, its value is reduced significantly from what it would have been worth without being bent.

-You can see a slight but nevertheless completely unattractive bend in this 2000-dated Lincoln penny just above; the bend is most evident on the left side of the coin, where it reads LIBERTY.
+You can see a slight but nevertheless completely unattractive bend in this 2000-dated Lincoln penny.
+The bend is most evident on the left side of the coin, where it reads LIBERTY.

 In fact, corrosion is extremely common in areas of the country that are: